CRUKorg/cruk-pattern-library/docs/video.md

 title: Video
 ---

-This pattern is to use to display videos.
+This pattern is to use when adding video contnet on the site.

+Youtube embed settings

+* Disable the suggested/related videos feature
+* Enable player controls
+* Enable the video title

 ## Contents